VulcanSWE/airbnb-clone-project/README.md

 # 🛠️ Features Overview

 ### 1. API Documentation
 - **OpenAPI Standard:** Backend APIs are documented using the OpenAPI standard to ensure clarity and ease of integration.
+- **API Security:** ensures that only authorized users and systems can access, interact with, and protect sensitive data from threats or misuse.
 - **Django REST Framework:** Provides a comprehensive RESTful API for handling CRUD operations on user and property data.
 - **GraphQL:** Offers a flexible and efficient query mechanism for interacting with the backend.